Your keyboard is disgusting. Here's why you should clean it with slime

 The gel's easy to use.

 Turn off the laptop or computer (so you're not pressing loads of keys).
-Then, take the gel out of the pot and give it a quick kneed.
+Then, take the gel out of the pot and give it a quick knead.

 Start cleaning the keyboard by pressing the gel in and around the keys.
 I find a slow, rolling action works best.
 Remember, you're trying to use the gel to pick up dirt and debris, not knead it into the keyboard.

 Keep going until you're happy.
-You saw the before shot earlier; here's what they keyboard looked like after a few minutes of cleaning:
+You saw the before shot earlier; here's what the keyboard looked like after a few minutes of cleaning:

 The gel is reusable -- just pop it back into the pot -- and I find it lasts about six months to a year after opening.